gillianroberts1/flask_project_tennis_club/README.md

 2. Booking more than one member onto a court and limiting no of members per court depending on whether is was a singles or doubles or game - i handled this initially in html, creating a form with a conditional statement, meaning that if singles was selected then it would present a placeholder to select 2 members.
 If doubles was selected then 4 members could be selected.
 I then had to manage the rendering of this in the controller as it didnt know how to deal with it otherwise.
 I added further python logic to this as a work aorund along side the html.

-3. CSS - although an after thought, i have learned that i need to set up my html better with a more thought through approach to style things such as buttons, forms etc in more consistent way avoiding repeat code.
+3. CSS - although an after thought, i have learned that i need to set up my html better with more thought through approach to style things such as buttons, forms etc in more consistent way avoiding repeat code.